vsergeev/u-msgpack-python/README.md

 * Python 3
   * `str` type objects are packed into, and unpacked from, the msgpack `string` format
   * `bytes` type objects are packed into, and unpacked from, the msgpack `binary` format
-* The msgpack string format is strictly decoded with UTF-8.
-An exception is thrown if the string bytes cannot be decoded into a valid UTF-8 string.
+* The msgpack string format is strictly decoded with UTF-8 -- an exception is thrown if the string bytes cannot be decoded into a valid UTF-8 string
-* The msgpack array format is unpacked into a Python list, not tuple
+* The msgpack array format is unpacked into a Python list, unless it is the key of a map, in which case it is unpacked into a Python tuple
+* Python tuples and lists are both packed into the msgpack array format
 * Python float types are packed into the msgpack float32 or float64 format depending on the system's `sys.float_info`

 ## Testing